Bergenfield Cinema 5

 58 S. Washington Avenue,

 The theatre featured a narrow lobby and wide auditorium with a balcony.
-One of the original Clearview Cinemas, the theatre was divided into a five-plex in the early 1980’s, with two auditoriums in the balcony (which was extended out toward the stage), two under the balcony, and one in front.
+One of the original Clearview Cinemas, the theatre was divided into a twin on November 26, 1986 and five-plex on May 19, 1989, with two auditoriums in the balcony (which was extended out toward the stage), two under the balcony, and one in front.
 The front auditorium was designed in ‘reverse’, meaning the projection booth was built onto the stage and the seats are facing out into the original auditorium, with some seats still on the stage-a mini ‘balcony’, sort of!